marcusgreen/moodle-qtype_aitext/README.md

 ## Roadmap
 ~~Support other LLM systems.
 Supporting a self hosted LLM will ensure data sovereignty~~ done

-Moderation: Do not show ai feedback until previewed and approved by a teache
+Moderation: Do not show ai feedback until previewed and approved by a teacher

 Cron based evaluation.
 Allow for slow LLM systems by marking on a cron timer